GammaSpace/spw-site/src/lib/txt/questions-for-agencies/questions.md

 - How is your agency evaluated?
 Whose work is assessed?
 Are there annual evaluations of the ED?
 Board members?
 Supervisors?
 Who conducts these evaluations?
 Are there exit interviews for individuals who leave the organization?
 If so, who runs these interviews?
 What do you do with the results?

-### FUNDING
+### Funding

 - What kind of funding do you receive or seek for peer work?
 What are the restrictions?
 Can you work around, or push back against them?
 How?
 If you are being forced to set up exploitative labor conditions, is the funding worth it?
 Why?

 - Who makes decisions about how funding is sought?
 About how funding is used?
 About reporting back to funders?
 Who can support you in making these decisions